EBISPOT/gwas-diagram/README.md

 - [ ] Modify the ideogram.js to meet our needs
 - [ ] Frontend look and feel
 - [ ] Deployment
-- [ ] Connect the filter params ui to the api
-- [ ] Maintain the colours from the legend
 - [ ] Potentially enforce constraints to avoid plotting too many tracks
 - [ ] Investigate use of histogram for visualising number of associations (plotting the length attr)